 Ethics and Education

 Ethical consultation provided to patients and medical staff.
-Education for the laity in the Spirituality of Sickness and End of Life Planning, and for priests and seminarians in the Pastoral Care of the Sick:
+Education for the laity in the Spirituality of Sickness and End of Life Planning, and for priests, seminarians, and medical staff in the Pastoral Care of the Sick:

 - Ethical Consultation